dcgmechanics/GenieVA/README.md

 Requierments:
 -------------

-For the Better Working you Need to Install Latest Version of Python in Your System or PC. also You need to Add The Paths From "ENV.txt" File to The Enviornment Variables so that Third Party Programs Works Without Any Problem.
+For the Better Working you Need to Install Latest Version of Anaconda in Your System or PC. also You need to Add The Paths From "ENV.txt" File to The Enviornment Variables so that Third Party Programs Works Without Any Problem.
+I've Only Used "OS" & "Pyttsx3" Modules.
 Some Features Only Works in Pro Version of Windows OS.
 This Program is Highly Compatible with Windows 10 Pro Operating System.